-Research into group therapy has shown that it helps normalize health care problems that people are facing, by making them aware that others face similar struggles.
-Group therapy is also valuable in the installation of hope through the group environment people can see themselves and others recover from problems and improve.
+Research into group therapy models and interpersonal process groups has shown that it helps normalize health care problems that people are facing, by making them aware that others face similar struggles.
+Different types of group therapy are also valuable in the installation of hope through the group environment people can see themselves and others recover from problems and improve.
 These are powerful ingredients in helpful therapy.

 Cognitive Therapy Groups

 These groups use cognitive behavior therapy and similar styles to help people identify patterns of behavior that have kept them stuck in whatever problem they're facing.
 Identifying thought processes as they relate to behaviors and learning new tools to cope with situations in daily life are big parts of cognitive behavioral therapy groups.
 Cognitive behavioral therapy is the most common form of therapy and has seen the most success since it helps people to re-examine their thoughts and engage in exercises that promote a more positive way of viewing their feelings and thoughts.

 Most groups include some form of CBT in their group therapy techniques.

 Potential benefits of cognitive behavioral group therapy include: